 2) William and Mary (8/9/73)

-This was adapted by Barry Campbell from Roald Dahl’s story published in 1960’s Kiss Kiss collection.
-Here, Price recalls the bequest he received on the death of William, the tyrannical husband of his former university friend Mary, in which he had his brain and one of his eyes kept alive in a basin by an enterprising surgeon.
+This was adapted by Barry Campbell from Roald Dahl’s story published in the 1960s Kiss Kiss collection.
+Here, Price recalls the bequest he received on the death of William, the tyrannical husband of his former university friend Mary, in which he had his brain, and one of his eyes kept alive in a basin by an enterprising surgeon.
 The cast included John Barron (Doomwatch) and Garard Green (The Trollenberg Terror).

 On Dahl, one of his favourite writers, Price wrote in his introduction to the 1976 novelisation: ‘His leaping imagination, glittering with and dressed impeccably in a master writer’s style, makes him perfect for radio.
 He listens as well as he reads, and I find myself reading his stories aloud and relishing them.
 His characters in this story are typically strange and fascinating – a brain and its one-time wife.
 The frustration of being solely cerebral, especially if your wife has been frustrated physically, is beautifully conveyed in a wry little fable.’

 LISTEN HERE (apologies for the poor quality, but it’s the best I could find)

 Dramatised by Richard Davis, was inspired by the Bram Stoker tale, The Squaw, which appeared in Dracula’s Guest And Other Weird Stories (1914).
 Here, Price joins a honeymoon couple and a boorish film producer (Demons of the Mind’s Kenneth J Warren) on a tour of a medieval village in Bavaria, where the accidental death of a kitten results in an act of horrifying revenge inside a torture chamber.